CrossTheRoadElec/Phoenix5-Documentation/README.md

 ![](images/Lifeboat-About.png)

+If you're using a non-Windows Machine, however, you also downloaded a VERSION_NOTES file.
+Open this file using any text editor and it includes all of the version numbers

 ### Installing Phoenix Framework onto your FRC robot
 It is necessary to install Phoenix onto your roboRIO in order to use the Web-Based Configuration Page.